-- The point within the earth’s crust where an earthquake originates is called as the focus or hypocenter or seismic focus.
+- The point within the earth’s crust where an earthquake originates is called the focus hypocenter or seismic focus.

-- It generally lies within a depth of 6 kms in the earth crust.
+- It generally lies within a depth of 6 km in the earth’s crust.

 - The point vertically above the focus on the earth’s surface is called as the epicenter.

-- The intensity of earthquake will be highest in the epicenter and decreases as one moves away.
+- The intensity of the earthquake will be highest in the epicenter and decrease as one moves away.

-- All natural earthquakes take place in the lithosphere (i.e, the region which constitutes the earth’s crust and rigid upper part of the mantle).
+- All natural earthquakes take place in the lithosphere (i.e., the region that constitutes the earth’s crust and rigid upper part of the mantle).

 Earthquake waves or Seismic waves